infectedsoundsystem/lambda-refarch-webapp/README.md

 ---

-Fork of the original version of [lambda-refarch-webapp](https://github.com/awslabs/lambda-refarch-webapp) as it was at [commit ceda53fc23](https://github.com/awslabs/lambda-refarch-webapp/tree/ceda53fc23f97df8acca5503140f128670a68890).
+Fork of the original version of [lambda-refarch-webapp](https://github.com/awslabs/lambda-refarch-webapp) as it was at [commit ceda53fc23](https://github.com/awslabs/lambda-refarch-webapp/tree/ceda53fc23f97df8acca5503140f128670a68890), which now resides at [lambda-refarch-voteapp](https://github.com/aws-samples/lambda-refarch-voteapp).

 This fork has the following changes:

 - uses voting via the web page rather than via SMS
 - uses the Python runtime for all Lambda functions
 - uses YAML for the CloudFormation templates
 - uses the [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model)
+- uses CodePipeline with CodeBuild to automatically package and then deploy the infrastructure with CloudFormation after every push to the repo
 - uses a Lambda-backed custom resource to automatically set appropriate values in refresh.js (AWS region, Cognito Identity Pool id, API Gateway endpoint, DynamoDB table name)
-- uses CodePipeline with CodeBuild to automatically package and deploy the infrastructure
-- everything automated
 - the voting topic has been changed to something much more likely to incite a flame war ;)

 ---